Essential Oslo Private Accessible Guided Tour

 On this accessible guided tour you will see the magnificent Royal Palace.
 This historic Royal Palace was built in the first half of the 19th century by the Norwegian residence of the French-born King Charles III of Norway, who reigned as king of Norway and Sweden.
 The palace is still the official residence of the present Norwegian monarch.

-Next, your private Oslo guided tour will lead you to other significant historical attractions including Storingtet, the Parliament Building in use since 1866.
+Next, your private Oslo guided tour will lead you to other significant historical attractions including Stortinget, the Parliament Building in use since 1866.
 Escorted by your guide, you will make your way to the Oslo Cathedral, the present building dates from 1694-1697.
 From here you will follow your tour guide to the Akershus Fortress or also called the Akershus Castle.
 This is a medieval castle that was originally built to protect Oslo.
 It has also been used as a prison.
+You will have time to admire it from outside.
 Following this, you’ll visit the Oslo City Hall, which houses the city council, city administration, and art studios and galleries.
 Its characteristic architecture, artworks and the Nobel Peace Prize ceremony, held on 10 December each year, makes it one of Oslo’s most famous buildings.

 The Essential Oslo Private Accessible Guided Tour features:

-- Convenient accessible tour routes confirmed to be wheelchair accessible (step and curb free and severable accessible toilets near route)
+- Convenient accessible tour routes confirmed to be wheelchair accessible (step and curb free and several accessible toilets near route)

 - 3 hour walking/rolling tour